Chiang Mai can be many different things to many different people. To some, it’s the center of the Digital-Nomad universe.

 Chiang Mai is in Northern Thailand.
 The best time to visit Chiang Mai is probably from October – April.
 The weather during this time is mostly cool and pleasant which is also why it’s peak tourist season.
 That said, strongly recommend avoiding the burning season when all the farmers in the surrounding hills burn the grass rendering the air thick with smoke which runs from March to April.

-Chiang Mai is very affordable.
+Backpacking Chiang Mai is very affordable.
 Many temples are free to visit and street food can be enjoyed for under $3 per meal.
-Hostel dorms start from as low as $4 per night although as you will see, prices vary depending on what kind of dorm you want as well as time of year.
+Hostel dorms start from as low as $4 per night although as you will see, prices vary depending on what kind of dorm you want as well as the time of year.

 - 5 minutes from Sunday Walking Street